philpem/furdar/README.md

     vagrant ssh
     sudo /etc/init.d/apache2 restart

-If you have imported a data set that has been anonymised, all user passwords are "1234" - log in as anyone!

 ### Browse App

 App is available on https://localhost:8443/ - note SSL!
 Certificate is self-signed.

+A test data set is automatically imported.
+To log in as a user with sysadmin privileges, use hello@opentechcalendar.co.uk and password.

+To see the sys admin UI, go to https://localhost:8443/sysadmin - the second password is 1234.

 ### Database